Attention Heads of Large Language Models: A Survey: Out-of-scope topics

 \section{Out-of-scope topics}

 First, we need to clarify the boundaries of the topic reviewed in this paper.
 In other words, some works fall outside the scope of our focus.

-This paper primarily targets the attention heads within current mainstream LLM architectures, specifically those with a decoder-only structure.
-As such, we do not discuss early studies related to the Transformer, such as those focusing on attention heads in BERT-based models~\citep{BertInterp_19_ACL,BertMarkov_19_ACL}.
+As the latest research on attention head interpretability is primarily based on LLMs, this paper focuses on the heads within current mainstream LLM architectures, specifically those with a \textbf{decoder-only structure}.
+As such, we do not discuss early studies related to the Transformer, such as those focusing on attention heads in BERT-based models.\citep{BertInterp_19_ACL,BertMarkov_19_ACL,BertAnalysis_21_AAAI_India}

 Some studies on mechanistic interpretability propose holistic operational principles that encompass embeddings, attention heads, and MLPs.
-However, this paper focuses exclusively on attention heads.
+However, this paper focuses \textbf{exclusively on attention heads}.
 Consequently, we do not cover the roles of other components within the Transformer architecture from \nameref{sec:HeadOverview} to \nameref{sec:DiscoveryExp}; these are only briefly summarized in \nameref{sec:other_tasks}.